 Ah yes, he giveth and he taketh away.
-Shortly after discovering the house in Montejaque that I hadn’t really wanted had been sold, I began thinking of nothing else, berating myself for the lengthy whiteboard sessions in which I weighed up the pros and cons in different colour pens when I should have just headed into Ronda and slapped a wad of cash down on the desk.
-I imagined a life in Montejaque – freshly squeezed orange juice on the terrace, a little sketching, retiling wearing a turban – that I wasn’t going to have.
+Shortly after discovering a house I hadn’t really wanted had been sold, I began thinking of nothing else, berating myself for the lengthy whiteboard sessions in which I weighed up the pros and cons in pens of different colours instead of driving into town and handing over the money.
+I imagined a life in the house, a life that included freshly squeezed orange juice on the terrace, a little sketching, tiling in oversized man shirts and felt wistful.

-Anyway, then I had a call from Manolo saying there was a farm for sale, not too far away: small, habitable, with papers and electricity, and cheap.
-We went over the mountain and down a bumpy track to see it, and it was perfect: a ramshackle gem.
+Anyway, then I had a call saying there was a farm for sale, not too far away: small, habitable, with papers and electricity, and cheap.
+I went over the mountain and down a bumpy track to see it, and it was perfect: a ramshackle gem.
 If we bought it, said the farmer, he’d throw in a puppy.
 Ah well . . . that’s a yes!

 Then a price was named that was €50,000 over the maximum, I took some photographs of donkeys and we all drove back in silence.